 Service doesn’t stop when the adoption is finalized.
 Our staff can continue to act as an intermediary between birth parents and adoptive parents scheduling visits, forwarding letters/photos and helping with any other communication between the families.

-Pregnancy counseling is available free of charge.
+Pregnancy counseling is available free of charge to anyone living within our 21-county service area.
 All adoption legal fees are covered by the adoptive couples.

 Foster Families: Catholic Charities of Northeast Kansas’ programs focus on adoption and pregnancy counseling for birth parents and adoptive couples, but the Archdiocese of Kansas City in Kansas provides resources for foster families.
 The Foster Care Taskforce supports children and the families who care for them, ensuring that every child has an environment where he or she can thrive.
 Learn more.